AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Related Work

-{\bf{Scene Representation and Reconstruction.}} Constructing an efficient representation is the core to obtaining complete scene occupancy.
+{\bf{Scene Representation and Reconstruction.}} Efficient scene representation is the core of occupancy annotation.
 Dense voxel-based methods~\cite{li2022unifying, chen2023voxelnext, li2022voxel, cao2022monoscene} assign each voxel a feature vector, inevitably suffering from high computational cost due to redundant grids.
-As a compressed representation, BEV~\cite{harley2023simple, man2023bev, chambon2024pointbev, li2024fast} schemes encode 3D information in the ground plane.
-Lacking vertical dimension information, BEV fails to estimate the diverse 3D geometry using flattened vectors.
-To overcome this limitation, recent methods~\cite{huang2023tri, yan2024tri, wu2024tetrirf} add two additional planes to form a tri-perspective view (TPV), yet still leading to scene occlusions and conflicts at the horizontal scale.

-By implicitly modeling 3D space, Neural radiance field (NeRF)~\cite{mildenhall2021nerf, tancik2022block} has been widely used for scene reconstruction. ~\cite{zhang2023occnerf, huang2024selfocc, gan2024comprehensive, pan2024renderocc} build a NeRF-style 3D volume and estimate scene occupancy from it.
-However, the continuous implicit neural fields pose a significant challenge in effectively learning the geometry of complex dynamic scenes through pixel-level supervision.
-Moreover, the dense sampling operation introduces redundant and costly memory.

-Most recently, 3D Gaussian splatting (3DGS)~\cite{kerbl20233d, yu2024mip, qin2024langsplat} has demonstrated its powerful capability in reconstruction and rendering, even for driving scenes~\cite{zhou2024drivinggaussian, tian2024drivingforward, fischer2024dynamic}.
-However, only a few methods have leveraged 3DGS for semantic occupancy estimation.
-GaussianFormer~\cite{huang2024gaussianformer} uses 3D ground truth supervision with sparse convolution and cross-attention to transform 2D into 3DGS, while GaussianOcc~\cite{gan2024gaussianocc} adopts a self-supervised approach, treating each vertex as a Gaussian.
-However, assigning a 3D Gaussian to each vertex not only results in a dramatic increase in computational cost, but also limits the ability of 3DGS to efficiently model scenes with varying scales.
+As a compressed representation, BEV~\cite{harley2023simple, man2023bev, chambon2024pointbev, li2024fast} encodes 3D information on the ground plane, but struggles to capture diverse 3D geometry using flattened vectors.
+By implicitly modeling 3D space, ~\cite{zhang2023occnerf, huang2024selfocc, gan2024comprehensive, pan2024renderocc} create a NeRF-style 3D volume to estimate scene occupancy.
+However, the continuous implicit neural fields struggle with modeling complex dynamic scenes, and dense sampling leads to redundant, memory-intensive operations.
+Most recently, 3D Gaussian splatting (3DGS)~\cite{kerbl20233d, yu2024mip, qin2024langsplat} has demonstrated its powerful capability in reconstruction, even for driving scenes~\cite{zhou2024drivinggaussian, tian2024drivingforward, fischer2024dynamic}.
+By treating each vertex as a Gaussian, ~\cite{wan2024gaussianocc} adopts a self-supervised approach for occupancy estimation but results in a dramatic increase in computational cost.

-In contrast to prior art, we enhance 3DGS with geometric and semantic awareness by proposing Semantic and Geometric-Aware Gaussians.
-We further design a cumulative Gaussian-to-3D voxel splatting that reconstructs dense semantic voxels from sparse representations, enabling efficient and cost-effective semantic occupancy acquisition.
+In contrast to prior art, we propose VL-GS, specifically designed to reconstruct semantic instances and dynamic objects, leveraging semantic attention clues from vision-language models.
+As a more efficient representation, VL-GS achieves high precision and versatile occupancy annotation with reduced cost.